 The FoCP annual subscription is £15 a year for an individual, £25 for a two person household, and £50 for corporate membership.
 You can join through our WebCollect membership system, which allows you to pay securely and also to tell us how much or little you would like to hear from us.

-The payment options within the membership system are: GoCardless, Bank Transfer or Standing Order.
+The payment options within the membership system are: GoCardless or Bank Transfer.

 As a registered charity we can collect Gift Aid on your subscription and increase the benefit by 25%.
 If you are a UK taxpayer please consider completing the Gift Aid form which can be found on the Donate Page.